Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 I can tell you, though, that magnetic resistance is very much the most popular option on the market today for a couple of different reasons.

 For one thing, these kinds of machines are super compact and run almost silently.
-That’s a whole lot different than the budget rowing machines that use air or water for resistance.
+That’s a whole lot different than the cheap rowing machines that use air or water for resistance.

 Secondly, magnetic resistance machines are a lot more stable – especially when you are really getting after an intense workout.